+To improve the livelihoods of citizens in the CWDM area.
+1.5.1.1 Number of ECD centres 50 82 - - 1.5 151 To improve the livelihoods of citizens in the Cape Winelands District.
+1.5.1.1 supported by the CWDM. - - 20 20 Annual target achieved.
 1.5 1.5.1 To improve the livelihoods of citizens in the CWDM area.
-1.5.1.1 Number of ECD centres 50 82 - - 151 To improve the livelihoods of citizens in the Cape Winelands District.
-1.5.1.1 supported by the CWDM. - - 20 20 Annual target achieved.
-1.5.1 To improve the livelihoods of citizens in the CWDM area.
-1512 Number of youth on skills development programme.
+4540 Number of youth on skills development programme.
 30 32 1 - To improve the livelihoods of citizens in the Cape Winelands District.
-1.5.1.2 Number of youths who complete the skills development project. - 15 15 Annual target achieved.
+1.5.1.2 Number of youths who complete the skills development project.
+15 15 Annual target achieved.

-Strategic Objective 2: Promoting sustainable infrastructure services and a transport system that fosters social and economic opportu opportunities CWDM PDO Outcome Indicator KPI Key Performance 2018/201 9 2018/2019 Perfo nnual Target and ormance PDO no. Outcome marcator no. Indicator Target Actual Annual Target Annual Actual Comments Support the maintenance of proclaimed roads in the district on an agency basis for the provincial roads authority.
+Strategic Objective 2: Promoting sustainable infrastructure services and a transport system that fosters social and economic opportu opportunities CWDM PDO Outcome Indicator KPI Key Performance 2018/201 2018/2019 Perf nnual Target and ormance PDO no. Outcome marcator no. Indicator Target Actual Annual Target Annual Actual Comments Support the maintenance of proclaimed roads in the district on an agency basis for the provincial roads authority.
 Conclude the annual MOA or addendum to the annual MOA with WCG.
-1 1 • - Rollout and implement- ation of the maintenance function and activities for proclaimed roads as an agent on behalf of the Western Cape Department of Transport and Public Works (WCG: DT&PW) Conclude the annual MOA or addendum with WCG. - 1 1 Annual target achieved 2.1 2.1.1 Support the maintenance of proclaimed roads in the district on an agency basis for the provincial roads authority.
+1 1 - - Rollout and implement- ation of the maintenance function and activities for proclaimed roads as an agent on behalf of the Western Cape Department of Transport and Public Works (WCG: DT&PW) 2.1.1.1 Conclude the annual MOA or addendum with WCG. - 1 1 Annual target achieved 2.1 2.1.1 Support the maintenance of proclaimed roads in the district on an agency basis for the provincial roads authority.
 25 30.27 - - Rollout and implementation of the maintenance function and activities for proclaimed roads as an agent on behalf of the WCG: DT&PW.
 2.1.1.2 Kilometres of roads resealed. - 15 36.49 Overachievement: Additional resources were mobilised, which resulted in an unanticipated overachievement in the output generated.

-Support the maintenance of proclaimed roads in the district on an agency basis for the provincial roads authority.
-5 000 5 022.92 - - Rollout and implementation of the maintenance function and activities for proclaimed roads as an agent on behalf of the WCG: DT&PW 2.1.1.3 Kilometres of roads bladed.
+Support the maintenanc of proclaimed roads in the district on an agency bar for the provincial roads authority. е 5 000 5 022.92 - - Rollout and implementation of the maintenance function ar activities for proclaimed roads as an agent on behalf of the WCG: DT&PW 2.1.1.3 Kilometres of roads bladed.
 4 100 4019.33 Underachievement: The target for the financial year had to be adjusted during the Special Adjustments Budget as the municipality geared toward the anticipated impact of the COVID-19 pandemic and the resultant lockdown.
 However, the municipality could not have reasonably foreseen the impact that COVID-19 would have on their operations and therefore an underachievement resulted.
 Going forward, year-on-year, the municipality will undertake to build on prior experiences and further define the practicable parameters within which to set their target for the given KPI.
-Support the main of proclaimed road district on an age basis for the provious authority. ads in the ency 20 15.24 - - Rollout and implementation of maintenance fun activities for proof roads as an ager behalf of the WC DT&PW. ction and laimed nt on Kilometres of roads regravelled.
+Support the maintenance of proclaimed roads in the district on an agency basis for the provincial roads authority.
+20 15.24 - - Rollout and implementation of the maintenance function at activities for proclaimed roads as an agent on behalf of the WCG: DT&PW.
+2.1.1.4 Kilometres of roads regravelled.
 6 5.94 Underachievement The initial target set was achieved in quarters two and four, however due to the impact of COVID-19 and lockdown regulations on the municipality's operations, the project under way could no longer be completed by financial year-end and the target was consequently adjusted downward in the Special Adjustments Budget held in June 2020.
 Going forward, with the set project resuming, the targets set for